CBDOO at your service

 How do these two molecules work?

 Like THC, THCP and THCV bind to CB1 receptors, but they also interact with CB2 receptors, giving rise to the effects of CBD.
-Interestingly, in its natural state, THCV, itself not very psychoactive , multiplies the psychoactive effects of THC.
-And THCP is considered to be 30 times stronger than THC .
+It's interesting to note that, in its natural state, THCV, which is not very psychoactive , multiplies the psychoactive effects of THC.
+And THCP is considered to be 30 times stronger than THC.

 But we'll have to wait a little longer to find out more, as their use and research are still in their infancy, so data on their actual effects is still scarce.